MBilalQureshi/iq-quiz-game-js/TESTING.md

 ### Fonts and colors

-I confirmed that fonts and colors that are chosen are easy to read and enhances user experince.
+I confirmed that fonts and colors that are chosen are easy to read and enhances user experience.

 ### Lighthouse Audit
 - I have used lighthouse devtool after deployment to fix major issues.
 Issues found by Lighthouse is mentioned below.